zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/query-deferred/ef6-query-deferred.md

 ## Real Life Scenarios

-EF Query Deferred brings advantages to other third party features:
+EF Query Deferred brings advantages to other third-party features:

- - Allows to use Immediate Method with EF+ Query Cache.
+ - Allows using Immediate Methods with EF+ Query Cache.
- - Allows to use Immediate Method with EF+ Query Future.
+ - Allows using Immediate Methods with EF+ Query Future.
- - Allows to use Immediate Method with YOUR own features.
+ - Allows using Immediate Methods with YOUR own features.

 ## Behind the code
 When a deferred method is used, the query expression is created exactly like a non-deferred method but instead of invoking the execute method from the query provider, a new instance of a class QueryDeferred<TResult> is created using the query and the expression.

-The QueryDeferred instance has methods to either execute the expression from the query provider or let a third party library use the object query.
+The QueryDeferred instance has methods to either execute the expression from the query provider or let a third-party library use the object query.

 ## Conclusion